c19witness/uk-covid19-inquiry/2023-10-16_module-2/8_Professor_Anthony_Costello.rst

 **Lead Inquiry**: -- SPI-M as a group of expert, well intentioned scientists, albeit modellers, advising on actions that the United Kingdom could take?

 **Professor Anthony Costello**: Because they were asked to model slowing down the spread, but they were not asked to model the impact of test, trace and isolate, and they did not do that.
-They basically looked at a whole number of other measures like school closures, like large events, like face masks, you know, whatever, all the various so-called NPIs, but they didn't model what all the East Asian states were doing and what WHO was recommending.
+They basically looked at a whole number of other measures like school closures, like large events, like :outline:`face masks`, you know, whatever, all the various so-called NPIs, but they didn't model what all the East Asian states were doing and what WHO was recommending.

 **Lead Inquiry**: Because those measures were measures more usually associated with flu pandemics and they were the measures which in fact were reflected in the 2011 strategy?